 Access to Records.
 Upon request, the Credit Union will provide OFAC with access to any records relating to a blocked or rejected transaction.

 UPDATE OFAC INFORMATION.
-The Compliance Officer or other designated individual will periodically visit the OFAC website to keep current with new regulations and listings at http://www.treasury.gov/resource-center/sanctions/
+The Compliance Officer or other designated individual will periodically visit the OFAC website to keep current with listings and changes.

 The following parties will be checked against the OFAC Sanctions Lists: